HiSET High School Equivalency Test

 - Indicate you want to test at ECC.

 - Put the testing dates on your calendar.

-- $10 fee to retest/reschedule for GED Mathematical reasoning (115 minutes), Reasoning through Language Arts (150 minutes), Social Studies (70 minutes), and Science (90-minute test).
+- $10 fee to retest/reschedule for GED Mathematical Reasoning (115 minutes), Reasoning through Language Arts (150 minutes), Social Studies (70 minutes), and Science (90-minute test).

 - $10 per HiSET subtest – Language Arts - Reading, Language Arts - Writing, Mathematics, Science, and Social Studies.

 You may take each GED test three (3) times in a calendar year.
-If you do not pass in three attempts, you must wait 60 days after the third attempt.
+If you do not pass after three attempts, you must wait 60 days after the third attempt.
 There is no limit on the number of times you can retest.
 The fee is $10 to retest.
 New tests are distributed every January.

 Retake a HiSET Subtest

 You can retake it if you do not meet the minimum HI SET score requirements.
 You can only take a subtest up to three times in a calendar year, so we encourage you to study before scheduling your next appointment.

 There are no additional ETS test fees if you retake the subtest within 12 months of purchasing it.
 However, local test center fees may apply.
 If you want to retake a test after the 12 months, you'll have to pay the ETS test fee, plus any state or test center fees.